 And today, we’ll help you understand how to build your online community super users program.

-As a community builder or manager, it can be challenging to manage and moderate communities, as well as work on all those other things you know are important: Investing in professional development, advocating for your community program, or creating new content for the community (all without avoiding burnout).
+As a community builder or manager, it can be challenging to moderate communities and come up with creative community engagement tactics, as well as work on all those other things you know are important: Investing in professional development, advocating for your community program, or creating new content for the community (all without avoiding burnout).

 A community super users or champions program is an effective way for a community manager to lighten the workload.
 With a little planning, you can harness the support of enthusiastic users and create a community champions program.